1986webdeveloper/ecommerce/README.md

 This is simple product management system where we can Import data from CSV/Xlsx/Google-spreed-sheet and export data in CSV/Xlsx format.

-## Column requirements in CSV/Xlsx/Google spreadsheet to upload file:
+## Column required in CSV/Xlsx/Google spreadsheet to upload file:

 - Product_name
 - Description